IBM/dbb-zappbuild/BUILD.md

 ** Build finished
 ```

 ### Perform Impact Build

 `--impactBuild` builds only programs impacted by source files that have changed since the last successful build.

 This build scenario identifies the changed files based on diffing the git baseline hash and the current hash; then the list of changed files is passed into the impact analysis phase, which will detect the impacted files based on the `impactResolutionRules` which are defined in application.properties.
-It

 ```
 groovyz dbb-zappbuild/build.groovy --workspace /var/dbb/dbb-zappbuild/samples --hlq DBB.ZAPP.CLEAN.MASTER --workDir /var/dbb/out/MortgageApplication --application MortgageApplication --logEncoding UTF-8 --impactBuild --verbose